 Most scholars agree that musical maestro Wolfgang Amadeus Mozart was somewhere on the spectrum.
-Mozart was allegedly extremely sensitive to loud noises, had a notoriously short attention span, and could fly through a cycle of facial expressions within seconds.
+Mozart was allegedly extremely sensitive to loud noises.
+He had a notoriously short attention span and could fly through a cycle of facial expressions within seconds.
 In one well-documented incident, a bored Mozart began doing cartwheels and vaults over tables while meowing loudly like a cat.

 Sir Isaac Newton

-Thanks to researchers at Cambridge University, we have a pretty good idea that Isaac Newton had Asperger’s Syndrome or something else on the spectrum.
-The researchers, who also argue that Albert Einstein was autistic, mention in their article evidence that Newton isolated himself as much as possible and was notoriously awkward when it came to typical daily conversation.
-He was not good at keeping friends, and relied strongly upon routines.
-Lastly, there are a number of reports that suggest that he was often so focused on his work, that he went for days at a time without eating or sleeping.
+Thanks to researchers at Cambridge University, we have a pretty good idea that Isaac Newton had Asperger’s Syndrome or something else on the autism spectrum.
+The researchers, who also argue that Albert Einstein was autistic, mention in their evidence that Newton isolated himself as much as possible.
+He was notoriously awkward when it came to typical daily conversation.
+He was not good at keeping friends and relied strongly upon routines.
+Lastly, there are a number of reports suggesting that he was often so focused on his work, that he went for days at a time without eating or sleeping.

 Thanks to his major rival, Thomas Edison, who reportedly stole many of his best ideas, Nikola Tesla died poor and alone.
 More recently, Tesla is finally getting the credit he deserves for many of his most genius ideas.
 It’s likely the inventor was also autistic.
-According to records of Tesla’s time, he suffered from a large number of phobias, was extremely sensitive to light and sound, isolated himself, and was obsessed with the number three.
+According to records of Tesla’s time, he suffered from a large number of phobias and was extremely sensitive to light and sound.
+He isolated himself and was obsessed with the number three.

-The Austrian philosopher Ludwig Wittgenstein is another inspiring historical figure who very likely had autism.
-In fact, Wittgenstein’s most famous work, “Tractatus Logico-Philosophicus” has been cited again and again as a classical example of the autistic thought process.
+The Austrian philosopher Ludwig Wittgenstein is another inspiring historical figure who very likely had autism spectrum disorder.
+In fact, Wittgenstein’s most famous work, “Tractatus Logico-Philosophicus” has often been cited as a classical example of the autistic thought process.
 Contemporary letters and diary entries reference Wittgenstein’s persistent irritation, especially when it came to understanding and dealing with those around him.

 William Butler Yeats

-Professor Michael Fitzgerald, the same Trinity College professor who recently published a paper asserting that Charles Darwin likely had some form of autism, claims the same thing about Irish poet William Butler Yeats.
+Professor Michael Fitzgerald, is a Trinity College professor who recently published a paper asserting that Charles Darwin likely had some form of autism spectrum disorder.
+He claims the same thing about Irish poet William Butler Yeats.
 Fitzgerald cites Yeats’ extreme difficulty in school, where he was bullied for his lack of interest and awkward social behavior.
 He also brings up the fact that Yeats pined for years for Maud Gonne, despite her stated disinterest.
-Still, Yeats’ biographer, Oxford professor Roy Foster, rejects Fitzgerald’s idea’s.
+Still, Yeats’ biographer, Oxford professor Roy Foster, rejects Fitzgerald’s ideas.